davidgf/design-patterns-in-ruby/meta_programming.md

 end
 ```

-`CompositeBase` is the base class of the rest of components and implements the `member_of` and `composite_of` methods.
-Simply passing them the name of the group, they set up all the methods we need by constructing a string that defines them.
+`CompositeBase` is the base class for the rest of the components and implements the `member_of` and `composite_of` methods.
+By simply passing them the name of the group, they set up all the methods we need by constructing a string that defines them.
 The call to `class_eval` interprets the string in the context of the class, making them available.